Back to Story Library - Givers by Source - -

 Grigor McClelland Grigor McClelland

 I am an only child, born in 1922.
 I attended a Quaker school, was a conscientious objector in WW2, and joined the Quakers in 1942, sharing Quaker concerns for social harmony and social justice.
-My father built up a successful grocery business from 1907,...
+My father built up a successful grocery business from 1907, which...
 More

 Hal Taussig Hal Taussig